Kowen: HQJOC

 The Australian Defence Force joint command and control facility, known as Headquarters Joint Operations Command (HQJOC), is situated adjacent to the Kowen District, about halfway between the towns of Queanbeyan and Bungendore.

 Future development

-Residential development in the Kowen district has not been ruled out as part of Canberra's future expansion.
-Although the city's urban expansion needs for the foreseeable future will be accommodated by Gunghalin and the new Molonglo Valley development, the Canberra Spatial Plan acknowledges that if the population of the city continues to grow beyond the capacity of these areas, further settlement will occur on the Kowen Plateau.
+Residential development in the Kowen district has not been ruled out as part of the Australian Capital Territory's future expansion.
+Although the ACT's urban expansion needs for the foreseeable future will be accommodated by Gungahlin and the new Molonglo Valley development, the ACT Spatial Plan acknowledges that if the population of the ACT continues to grow beyond the capacity of these areas, further settlement will occur on the Kowen Plateau.
 Development of the Majura Parkway to the north of Canberra Airport would provide key access to the area.